joelparkerhenderson/ways-of-working/doc/bonding/index.md

 # Ways of working for bonding, all-hands, kick-offs

-Team bonding is good and valuable because it improves communication.
+Team bonding is good and valuable because it improves communication, trust, and teamwork.

 Try multiple kinds of bonding events, such as all-hands, kick-offs, offsites, outings, fun events, etc.

-Different people respond to different kinds of bonding.
+Respect people's differences.
+Examples: people who are in AA may not be able to go to bars for beers; people who have children may not be able to do after-hours events; people who have commitments may not be able to do ad-hoc events.

 ## All-hands